julielinx/julielinx.github.io/pending_posts/2020-11-24-48_trees_impurity.md

 ## The Proposed Solution

-This part is easy, default values have already been provided for both the Classifier and Regressor versions of Decision Trees in Scikit Learn.
+The solution part is easy, default values have already been provided for both the Classifier and Regressor versions of Decision Trees in Scikit Learn.

 *Hands-On Machine Learning* provides some context on the differences for Classification Trees on page 181:
   - Using Gini or Entropy usually leads to similar trees